 To convert your toilet to a power flushing system, turn the water off to the toilet tank, grab a wrench and unscrew the nut holding the water supply line to the bottom of the toilet.
-You can then unscrew the plastic nuts and fittings to completely remove the flushing device and toilet flapper.
+You can then unscrew the plastic nuts and fittings to remove the flushing device and toilet flapper completely.
 You can then follow the instructions on your power flush conversion kit.

 If you are wondering how to make your toilet flush stronger, you can find the causes and the solution here.
 Read on for some valuable information:

 How Do You Fix a Weak Flushing Toilet?